Archive for 2012

 During the weekend we worked on no less than 16 pieces for the full band, while for one session we divided into separate brass and woodwind groups.
 Claire Lawrence is a fine violinist, and she played the solo in Schindler's List and Danse Macabre, making a change from pure wind band music.
 There is more to the weekend than the music, however.
 It's a great opportunity to socialise and get to know each other better.
 When we gathered in the bar of an evening we indulged in such old fashioned pursuits as card games and board games, plus at one point tuba player John Dean led an impromptu sing-song.

-Towards the end of Sunday afternoon we played 9 of the pieces in a concert for a few friends and relatives who had dropped by, and a few members of the staff (there is a list of most of the music we played here during the weekend here).
+Towards the end of Sunday afternoon we played 9 of the pieces in a concert for a few friends and relatives who had dropped by, and a few members of the staff (there is a list of most of the music we played here during the weekend below).
 All too soon the concert was finished and the weekend over.
 I think everyone went home tired but exhilarated, having achieved more than we might have thought possible.

 Music Played at the Band Development Weekend 2012